 Our aim is to provide a high-quality Geography education which equips children with locational knowledge, place knowledge, human and physical geography, geographical skills and provides them with experience of fieldwork.
 The curriculum will provide children with key knowledge about the world around them and the key features of their local area including Portsmouth.
 By the time they leave King’s Academy Northern Parade, children will have gained key knowledge and skills in the four main areas of Geography and how it links to themselves in the area in which they live.
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

 Our approach to the curriculum results in a fun, engaging and high-quality Geography education.
-We aim to showcase the quality of children’s learning through work being completed in Geography books.
-Children are exposed to a progressive curriculum that builds on prior knowledge and results in sustained progress.
-Children can confidently talk about and discuss how their learning links to the real life context of where they live.
+It aims to expose our children to the curriculum concepts of learning, progress, automacity and cultural capital.
+We showcase the quality of children’s learning through work being completed in Geography books.
+Children are exposed to a progressive, spiral curriculum that builds on prior knowledge and results in sustained progress, with pupils progressing to each new year group knowing more, and remembering more

 At King’s Academy Northern Parade, we believe that art is a vital and integral part of children’s education.
 It provides them with opportunities to develop a range of ways in which they can share and express their individual creativity, whilst learning about and making links with a wide spectrum of different types of art in our society.
 Art contributes to children’s personal development in creativity, independence, resilience and self-reflection, which therefore links strongly to our school values.
 The focus is in developing proficiency in drawing, painting, understanding colour and shade and sculpture, with the overall aim of developing a rigorous understanding, critical awareness and inspiration of art and design.

 The art curriculum will develop children’s critical abilities and understanding of their own and others’ cultural heritages through studying a range of artists and designers throughout history.